Hujaifa81/redux-toolkit-practice-with-library-management/README.md

 **[Live Link](https://library-management-eight-coral.vercel.app/)**

 ## Project Overview
-Develop a minimal library management system using React, Redux Toolkit and TypeScript.
+Developed a minimal library management system using React, Redux Toolkit and TypeScript.
 The system will allow users to view a list of books, perform CRUD operations, borrow books, and view a simple borrow summary—all without authentication, category filters, or payment integration.

 The main goal is to build a functional and clean client-side application that interacts with a RESTful API, demonstrating proper state management, UI design, and core functionality.